 - The adjuster may appear friendly, and you could be tempted to give long answers that say too much or accidently contradict what you have already said.

-If you were injured in an automobile crash and the other driver’s insurance company is requesting you give a recorded statement, we urge you to contact an experienced car crash attorney before agreeing to this.
+If you were injured in an automobile accident and the other driver’s insurance company is requesting you give a recorded statement, we urge you to contact an experienced car accident attorney before agreeing to this.
 Start an online chat today to schedule a free consultation with our experienced legal team.
 We will explain why giving a recorded statement may not be a good decision and discuss the compensation you could be entitled to.